Duru-E/Git-Github-Handoff/README.md

 Then click on the Blue text stating X Commits ahead of main to review the changes
 ![COMMIT](https://duru-e.github.io/Git-Github-Handoff/Commit_B.png)

-Once the changes have been Validated you may cick -> Create pull request
+Once the changes have been Validated you may click -> Create pull request
 ![COMMIT](https://duru-e.github.io/Git-Github-Handoff/Commit_D.png)

 For more details on COMMITS see the [Official DOCS](https://github.com/git-guides/git-commit)